LoomaDesign

 Compress only after approval.
 Final compression should reduce file weight without reintroducing visible artifacts.

 Keep naming clear.
-Use names such as sku-enhanced-main-front.jpg, sku-enhanced-detail-zipper.jpg, or sku-retouched-white-bg.jpg.
+Use file names such as sku-enhanced-main-front.jpg, sku-enhanced-detail-zipper.jpg, or sku-retouched-white-bg.jpg.

 How This Helps SEO and Conversion